leandrocunha526/vuejsproject-frontend/README.md

 - Internationalization for dates formats.
 - [Vuex](https://v3.vuex.vuejs.org/) for global state management, it serves as a centralized store for all the components in an application and with rules ensuring that the state can only be mutated in a predictable fashion.
 - [Vue.js 3](https://vuejs.org) (Vue.js 2 is EOL).
+- Filtering by status, date, description and title.
+- Pagination.

 ## Project Setup